R4idB0Y/H0TD0G-ROOTKIT/README.md

 5. Once you've accessed the menu, you'll see various options available.

+6. To remove the rootkit the command `sudo sh -c 'echo "" > /etc/ld.so.preload`

 Remember, this rootkit is intended for educational purposes and study only.
 Use it responsibly and good luck!

 ![R4idB0y](img.png)